Measurement-Induced Collective Vibrational Quantum Coherence under Spontaneous Raman Scattering in a Liquid: Supplementary Material

 where the laser is modeled by a coherent field of amplitude $\alpha_x (t)$ ($x = w,r$) with Gaussian envelope centered at time $ t_{0x} $ of width $\sigma_x$,

-In eq.~(\ref{completeH}) $\lambda^x_{S,A}$ determine the coupling strengths to the Stokes and anti-Stokes modes, and $\beta_1$, $\beta_2$ control the relative weights of the two vibrational modes participating in the Raman interaction (experimentally related to the relative abundance and Raman cross-sections of the two main isotopic species), with $\beta_1^2+\beta_2^2 =1$.
+In eq.~(\ref{completeH}) $\lambda^x_{S,A}$ determine the coupling strengths to the Stokes and anti-Stokes modes, and the $\beta_i$'s are real numbers satisfying $\sum_i \beta_i^2 =1$ where $\beta_i^2$ control the relative intensity of the Raman peak corresponding to vibrational mode $i$, experimentally determined by the relative isotopic abundance and the temperature.

 Since we use spectral filtering and post-selection to ignore events where an anti-Stokes (resp.
 Stokes) photon is emitted during the write (resp. read) pulse we can simplify the interaction model to

+(Note that the ignored terms contribute to uncorrelated noise photons generated via higher order Raman interactions during a single pulse \cite{Parra-Murillo2016}, which is accounted for below.)